Harlem School of the Arts: History

-In 2005, the school was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City Mayor Michael Bloomberg.
+In 2005, the school was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by then New York City Mayor Michael Bloomberg.
 Despite the Great Recession of 2010, the Harlem School of the Arts stabilized its fiscal position following a $6 million gift.

 Courses

-The school offers courses in four disciplines; music, theatre, visual arts, and dance.
-Courses in music include classical, jazz, gospel, R & B, electronic and world music.
+The school offers courses in four disciplines: music, theatre, visual arts, and dance.
+Courses in music include classical, jazz, gospel, R & B, electronic, and world music.
 Dance courses include ballet, modern, ethnic, jazz, and tap dance.
-In addition to theater classes, the visual art department offers courses which include sculpture and photography (digital and film).
-The school's students are of diverse cultural backgrounds, and tuition is relatively inexpensive in contrast to similar educational institutions in the United States.
-HSA provides financial aid on a first-come, first-served basis through the generous donations on the Herb Alpert Foundation and other generous benefactors.
+In addition to theater classes, the visual art department offers courses that include sculpture and photography (digital and film).
+The school's students are of diverse cultural backgrounds with more than 85% of the students being African American or Latino.
+HSA provides financial aid on a first-come, first-served basis through the generous donations of the Herb Alpert Foundation and other generous benefactors.
+The school also offers private lessons in various disciplines, including multiple instruments along with dance, digital art, animation, cinematography, and acting.

-Early history
+Other information

-In 1964, concert soprano Dorothy Maynor opened Harlem School of the Arts in the basement of the St. James Presbyterian Church in Harlem at a time when the community suffered severe physical blight, high levels of poverty, and few cultural resources for its young people.
-The school was featured in the May 1966 issue of Ebony Magazine.
+The school was featured in the May 1966 issue of EBONY Magazine.

-In May 1979, under the leadership of Maynor's handpicked successor, opera singer Betty Allen, HSA opened its 37,000 square foot, facility at the base of Hamilton Heights.